-All states designate certain professionals as mandated reporters.
+All states designate certain professionals as mandated reporters - some states require all citizens to report.
 A mandated reporter is one who is required by law to report reasonable suspicions of abuse.
 Check your state mandatory reporting laws to determine if your profession is designated as a mandated reporter.
-Mandated reporters typically include social workers, teachers, health care workers, child care providers, law enforcement, mental health professionals, among others but keep in mind that some states designate all citizens as mandated reporters.
-Regardless of specific mandated reporters, all persons can and should always reports suspected abuse.
-It is the job of all adults to protect children.
+Regardless of the specific mandated reporter law, all adults should report suspected abuse to protect children.

 What should I do if a child discloses abuse to me?

 When a child reports abuse to you, it is very important that you listen without expressing anger or disbelief.
 Children first need to know that they are believed and that the abuse is not their fault.
 Listen attentively and ask only open ended questions, like "then what happened?"